SUBMISSIONS FOR THIS YEAR’S GRAYBEAL-GOWEN PRIZE ARE NOW CLOSED.

-This annual prize of $500 is awarded by Shenandoah and the Virginia Poetry Center for a single poem by a writer born in or with current established residence in Virginia.
-The winning poem will be published in SHENANDOAH in September 2012.
+This annual prize of $500 is awarded by Shenandoah for a single poem of 50 lines or less by a writer born in or with current established residence in Virginia.
+Employees of Washington and Lee and their families are not eligible.
+The 2017 winning poem will be published in SHENANDOAH in October 2017.

 Entrants are invited to submit up to three previously unpublished poems.
-Send two copies of each poem (one with name and address and one without), SASE and brief biographical note, which should confirm the basis for eligibility to:
+Send submissions through the Shenandoah Submittable link on our homepage (see top links bar) along with brief biographical note, which should confirm the basis for eligibility as a “Virginian.”

 No entry fee is required.